bdaehlie/web_image_formats/README.md

 # What Is This

-This is a collection of software that can test the compression efficiency of various lossy compressed image formats according to various quality metrics.
+This is a collection of software that can test the compression efficiency of various lossy compressed image formats, according to various quality metrics.
 It can create graphs of the test data.

 # Supported Formats